ben594/align/TUTORIAL.md

    What if adding the item fails (e.g., the product id is non-existent)?
 You can redirect it to an error page, for example.
-   For simplicity of this tutorial, let's ignore it (but you should certainly handle this case for yor project!).
+   For simplicity of this tutorial, let's ignore it (but you should certainly handle such cases for yor project!).

 6. Ready for more testing?
 Fire up your Flask app again, log in using the same test user as before.
 Pick an existing product id, say `6`, and we would like to generate a POST request for `http://HOST:PORT/wishlist/add/6` (replace `HOST` and `PORT` with appropriate values for your setup) to test adding this product to the user's wishlist.
-This is a little tricky to test though, because the browser address bar trick can only send `GET` but not `POST` requests.
+This is a little tricky though, because the browser address bar trick can send `GET` but not `POST` requests.

-   There are a few tools out there that can accomplish this (including the vernerable `Postman`) but a simple, lightweight browser extension should suffice for our purpose --- if you use Chrome, we recommend installing the Restman extension, for example.
+   There are a few tools that do this (including the vernerable `Postman`) but a simple, lightweight browser extension should suffice for our purpose.
+If you use Chrome, we recommend installing the Restman extension, for example.
 While the test user is still logged in from the browser, open the extension, enter the request URL (`http://HOST:PORT/wishlist/add/6`), and importantly, select `POST` instead of `GET` as the request type.
 If all goes well, you should see a JSON result now showing the new item `6` in addition to the old one.

 7. This is a good point to do another `git` `commit` and `push`!